 - It helps to measure the competition around in the market.

-- The most important benefit of using ROI for investment decision is that it is simple but effective.
+- The most important benefit of using ROI for investment decisions is that it is simple but effective.

-- The calculation of the ROI is one of the simplest calculations in financial ratios.
+- The ROI calculation is one of the simplest calculations in financial ratios.

-- ROI is understood by the layman as well, it is universally accepted the concept of finance and investment and business as well.
+- ROI is understood by the layman as well, and it is universally accepted in the concept of finance and investment and business as well.

-There are certain limitations of ROI as well which are explained below:
+There are certain limitations of ROI as well:

-- In ROI calculation, the time factor is completely ignored which is a major drawback of the measure.
-To understand these let’s see an example, MR. X invested INR 10000 in shares of Wipro in 2011 and sell off his investment in 2013 for INR 15000.
-So, his ROI is 50% while Mr. Y invested the same amount in the shares of SBI and sell off the shares in 2015 for INR 15000.
+- In ROI calculation, the time factor is completely ignored, which is a major drawback of the measure.
+To understand these, let’s see an example, MR. X invested INR 10000 in shares of Wipro in 2011 and sell off his investment in 2013 for INR 15000.
+So, his ROI is 50%, while Mr. Y invested the same amount in the shares of SBI and sell off the shares in 2015 for INR 15000.
 So ROI of Mr. Y’s investment is 50% as well.
 But the time for which Mr. X and Mr. Y invested the amount is different.
 When the former ripped 50% profit on investment in just 2 years, the latter took 4 years to earn the same.
-As it is said, “time is money”, the actual worth of the 50% profit is not same to both the investors.
-In real terms, if we include inflation and time value of money then the profit earned by Mr. Y is less than the 50% profit of Mr. X.
+We all know that “time is money,” the actual worth of the 50% profit is not the same to both the investors.
+In real terms, if we include inflation and the time value of money, then the profit earned by Mr. Y is less than the 50% profit of Mr. X.

 - Different calculation process of the ROI makes it confusing to a different While a company calculates using one formula, the investor might calculate using another, and then there creates a difference of opinion and confusion.